 I had my blog site for more than a decade now, but until now I was not putting any effort or thoughts into maintaining my audience or promoting the site.
-It was dormant for nearly a decade and I decided to rejuvenate it and start using it as a platform I could leverage to share some ideas I think which are worth sharing.
+It was dormant for nearly a decade so I decided to rejuvenate it and start using it as a platform I could leverage to share some ideas I think are worth sharing.

 Before I embarked on the journey of renovating the blog site I needed to set some goals and requirements up, so I would be able to assess my progress and estimate how much effort is required.
 The primary goal is already known at this point: I need a tool that would allow me to easily share my ideas, grow and nurture the audience, and accumulate knowledge in one place over time.

-I started to be increasingly unhappy with the Blogger) platform: they were changing things and as the result parts of my blog became defunct, e.g.
+I started to be increasingly unhappy with the Blogger platform: they were changing things and as the result parts of my blog became defunct, e.g.

 - in 2017, I lost the comment capability and did not have enough time to investigate and fix it,